FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/DebugPanel.md

 [Image]

 Deflection here is shown as if it were a normal map, color is shown as it is and scale is in greyscale where black is 0 and white is 1.

+[Image]

 As you will also see on the rest of the fields, they have a checkbox beneath them that allows you to visualize the field in the scene.
 If the field is high resolution it can be a little bit demanding on the GPU to do so, but it's a very intuitive way to show directly what affectors are doing and how the field resolution compares to the objects in your scene.

 [Image]